 Assoc.
 In Applied Science Degree

-The Radiography Program is a day program; there are no evening Radiography courses offered.
+Radiography is a day program; there are no evening Radiography courses offered.
 A new Radiography class is selected for each Fall semester.

-All students accepted into the professional (radiography courses) phase of the program will be subject to a Federal and State criminal history background check, drug screening, obtain malpractice insurance at their own expense, obtain health clearance and be certified in CPR by the American Heart Association.
+All students accepted into the professional (radiography courses) phase of the program will undergo an annual Criminal History Background Check and Urine Drug Screening, annual flu vaccine, obtain malpractice insurance at their own expense, obtain health clearance and be certified in CPR by the American Heart Association.
 In addition, students in the professional phase of the program are required to carry personal health insurance that provides coverage for accidents and sickness.
-Group health insurance is available through the college or students may purchase individual policies from their own carriers.

 All Radiography students are required to wear the County College of Morris radiography uniform when in the clinical setting.
 Uniforms are obtained at the student’s expense.